 The Lofoten archipelago is a collection of dramatic sheer cliff islands, dropping at a sometimes near-vertical angle into the cold North Atlantic waters.
 The landscape is so powerful that it leads to jaw-to-the-floor paddling around every corner.

 The weather can be as dramatic as the scenery, so be sure to prepare for all conditions.
-Lofoten is one of the most popular adventure sport areas in Norway, which draws a crowd of similar minded people – from hikers, surfers, climbers and of course paddlers.
+Lofoten is one of the most popular adventure sports areas in Norway, which draws a crowd of similar-minded people – from hikers, surfers, climbers and of course paddlers.

 Vancouver Island – Sea Kayaking with Orca (Killer Whales)